SerendipMedia/serendip-js-sdk/README.md

 ##### ErrorObject

 Details about the error that occurred.
-ErrorObject is typicaly returned with a call reject, and should be caught an handled with the fail callback.
+ErrorObject is typically returned with a call reject, and should be caught an handled with the fail callback.

 code: String - code describing the error (see <a href="#error-codes">Error Codes</a>) msg : String - a human readable message describing the error